 Heritage Tours in Nepal

-In Nepal, we have four major world Heritage sites listed by UNESCO, out of which two are Cultural heritage site as Lumbini, the birth place of Lord Buddha and Kathmandu valley and two are natural heritage sites as Chitwan National park and Sagarmatha National Park.
+Heritage Tour in Nepal, we have four major world Heritage sites listed by UNESCO, out of which two are Cultural heritage site as Lumbini, the birth place of Lord Buddha and Kathmandu valley and two are natural heritage sites as Chitwan National park and Sagarmatha National Park.
 In Kathmandu valley, the monuments seven sites are Cultural Heritage sites are located inside Kathmandu valley within the distance of 20 KM, which are as: Pashupatinath temple, Bouddhanath Stupa and Swayambhunath Stupa, Kathmandu, Patan and Bhaktapur Durbar Squares and Changunarayan temple.

 Located approximately 4 km (2.5 miles), Buddhist Stupa this is said to be 2000 years old.
 The Stupa which forms the main structure is composed of a solid hemisphere of bricks and earth supporting a lofty conical spire capped by a pinnacle of copper gilt.
 Painted on the four sided base of the spire are the all seeing eyes of Lord Buddha.
 This hill is a mosaic of small Chaityas and Pagoda temples.